isaacbaccah/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Readme
-TASK 0 0-reset_to_98.c
-Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.

-    Prototype: void reset_to_98(int *n);

-TASK 1 1-swap.c
-Write a function that swaps the values of two integers.

-    Prototype: void swap_int(int *a, int *b);

-TASK 2 2-strlen.c
-Write a function that returns the length of a string.

-    Prototype: int _strlen(char *s);

-FYI: The standard library provides a similar function: strlen.
-Run man strlen to learn more.

-TASK 3 3-puts.c
-Write a function that prints a string, followed by a new line, to stdout.

-    Prototype: void _puts(char *str);

-FYI: The standard library provides a similar function: puts.
-Run man puts to learn more.

-TASK 4 4-print_rev.c
-Write a function that prints a string, in reverse, followed by a new line.

-    Prototype: void print_rev(char *s);

-TASK 5 5-rev_string.c
-Write a function that reverses a string.

-    Prototype: void rev_string(char *s);

-TASK 6 6-puts2.c
-Write a function that prints every other character of a string, starting with the first character, followed by a new line.

-    Prototype: void puts2(char *str);

-TASK 7 7-puts_half.c
-Write a function that prints half of a string, followed by a new line.

-    Prototype: void puts_half(char *str);
-    The function should print the second half of the string If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2

-TASK 8 8-print_array.c
-Write a function that prints n elements of an array of integers, followed by a new line.

-    Prototype: void print_array(int *a, int n);
-    where n is the number of elements of the array to be printed Numbers must be separated by comma, followed by a space The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf

-TASK 9 9-strcpy.c

-    Prototype: char *_strcpy(char *dest, char *src);

-Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

-    Return value: the pointer to dest

-FYI: The standard library provides a similar function: strcpy.
-Run man strcpy to learn more.

-TASK 10 100-atoi.c
-Write a function that convert a string to an integer.

-    Prototype: int _atoi(char *s);
-    The number in the string can be preceded by an infinite number of characters You need to take into account all the - and + signs before the number If there are no numbers in the string, the function must return 0 You are not allowed to use long
-    You are not allowed to declare new variables of “type” array You are not allowed to hard-code special values
-    We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.

-FYI: The standard library provides a similar function: atoi.
-Run man atoi to learn more.

-TASK 11 101-keygen.c
-Create a program that generates random valid passwords for the program 101-crackme.
+TASK 0 0-isupper.c
+Write a function that checks for uppercase character.

+    Prototype: int _isupper(int c);
+    Returns 1 if c is uppercase
+    Returns 0 otherwise

+FYI: The standard library provides a similar function: isupper.
+Run man isupper to learn more.

+TASK 1 1-isdigit.c
+Write a function that checks for a digit (0 through 9).

+    Prototype: int _isdigit(int c);
+    Returns 1 if c is a digit
+    Returns 0 otherwise

+FYI: The standard library provides a similar function: isdigit.
+Run man isdigit to learn more.

+TASK 2 2-mul.c
+Write a function that multiplies two integers.

+    Prototype: int mul(int a, int b);

+TASK 3 3-print_numbers.c
+Write a function that prints the numbers, from 0 to 9, followed by a new line.

+    Prototype: void print_numbers(void);
+    You can only use _putchar twice in your code

+TASK 4 4-print_most_numbers.c
+Write a function that prints the numbers, from 0 to 9, followed by a new line.

+    Prototype: void print_most_numbers(void);
+    Do not print 2 and 4
+    You can only use _putchar twice in your code

+TASK 5 5-more_numbers.c
+Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.

+    Prototype: void more_numbers(void);
+    You can only use _putchar three times in your code

+TASK 6 6-print_line.c
+Write a function that draws a straight line in the terminal.

+    Prototype: void print_line(int n);
+    You can only use _putchar function to print
+    Where n is the number of times the character _ should be printed The line should end with a \n
+    If n is 0 or less, the function should only print \n

+TASK 7 7-print_diagonal.c
+Write a function that draws a diagonal line on the terminal.

+    Prototype: void print_diagonal(int n);
+    You can only use _putchar function to print
+    Where n is the number of times the character \ should be printed The diagonal should end with a \n
+    If n is 0 or less, the function should only print a \n

+TASK 8 8-print_square.c
+Write a function that prints a square, followed by a new line.

+    Prototype: void print_square(int size);
+    You can only use _putchar function to print
+    Where size is the size of the square
+    If size is 0 or less, the function should print only a new line Use the character # to print the square

+TASK 9 9-fizz_buzz.c
+The “Fizz-Buzz test” is an interview question designed to help filter out the 99.5% of programming job candidates who can’t seem to program their way out of a wet paper bag.

+Write a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.

+    Each number or word should be separated by a space You are allowed to use the standard library

+TASK 10 10-print_triangle.c
+Write a function that prints a triangle, followed by a new line.

+    Prototype: void print_triangle(int size);
+    You can only use _putchar function to print
+    Where size is the size of the triangle
+    If size is 0 or less, the function should print only a new line Use the character # to print the triangle

+TASK 11 100-prime_factor.c
+The prime factors of 1231952 are 2, 2, 2, 2, 37 and 2081.

+Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.

     You are allowed to use the standard library
-    You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) man srand, rand, time
-    gdb and objdump can help
+    Your program will be compiled with this command: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 100-prime_factor.c -o 100-prime_factor -lm

+TASK 12 101-print_number.c
+Write a function that prints an integer.

+    Prototype: void print_number(int n);
+    You can only use _putchar function to print
+    You are not allowed to use long
+    You are not allowed to use arrays or pointers
+    You are not allowed to hard-code special values